ajvnd/HPCAN/README.txt

 To see the latest update please check https://ajvnd.github.io/HPCAN/.

-If you are a member of the HPCAN Lab, please follow the following steps:
+To add your information as a member of HPCAN Lab, please follow the instructions provided below:

 Open a new issue and include the following details: